-• Computer-based training may meet some refresher training requirements, provided that it covers topics relevant to workers' assigned duties.
+•Computer-based training may meet some refresher training requirements, provided that it covers topics relevant to workers' assigned duties.
 It must be supplemented by the opportunity to ask questions of a qualified trainer and by an assessment of hands-on performance of work tasks.
-40 Hr. online training still requires you to suit up.
+40 Hr. online training

-I THINKED MAY....
+ITHINK IMAY...

-HAVE SAT AT THIS COMPUTER FOR TOO LONG....
+HAVE SAT AT THIS COMPUTER FOR